lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 ❌ If you see negative numbers, wild numbers like 42124 cycles, or a 10000mAh full charge capacity, or an original capacity of a negative number or insanely high number like 33293mAh, [your controller board is bad](https://forums.macrumors.com/threads/rebuilt-a-clamshell-ibook-g3-battery-battery-only-charges-for-12-minutes.2274217/post-32761616) and you should source a different battery to rebuild

-## Testing your batteries
+## Testing your new batteries

-First, get out your multimeter and ensure that each one of your cells has the same voltage.
+First, get out your multimeter and ensure that each one of your new cells has the same voltage.
 The charge state of the cells doesn't matter, they just all have to be really close in voltage; 3.84V and 3.85V is fine, but 3.75V and 3.85V is not.

 If your cells are different voltages, you can charge them with [any old 18650 battery charger](https://amzn.to/3VepbRR).

+💣 If you skip this step, your battery will never charge to its full capacity (the iBook BMS doesn't balance well, if at all), and you risk creating an expensive and dangerous handwarmer if you join a fully charged cell and fully discharged cell together in parallel.

 ## Opening the pack

-💣 The most important part of this step is to avoid damaging the delicate ribbon cable that runs between the black battery connector and the cells on the thin side of the battery.
-Under no circumstance should you insert your screwdriver on the side with the connector!
+💣 The most important part of this step is to avoid damaging the delicate ribbon cable that runs between the black battery connector and the cells on the thin side of the battery. **Under no circumstance should you insert your screwdriver on the side with the connector!**

 The goal here is to break the adhesive on the top of the case free from the batteries so you can remove the top case.